 Since 2013, Heart Centered Kirtan has been offering kirtan throughout New England with our original call-and-response devotional music.
 Weaving Sanskrit and Buddhist mantras into a unique blend of modern Western musical styles, Heart Centered Kirtans are meditative and uplifting experiences.
 The band is wallah Libby Volckening (keys/vox), Ezra Landis (guitar), Owen Landis (percussion), and friends.

 Yoga teacher, singer/songwriter, and Libby Volckening is a long-time student of mantra, studying first with Manorama at a workshop Kripalu in 2005, where she discovered the work of Thomas Ashley-Farrand (Namadeva Acharya) whose books and audio recordings made mantra come alive for her.
-She has studied in Namadeva’s lineage with Bharata Bill Francis Barry (www.mantravijaya.com) and Rajeshwari Gretchen Carmel (www.theyogaspacenh.com), and more recently in the Krishnamacharya lineage with Sangeetha Sriram.
+In Namadeva’s lineage, she has studied with Bharata Bill Francis Barry and Rajeshwari Gretchen Carmel, and she has served as respondent to wallah Bhavani Lorraine Nelson (www.bhavanilorrainenelson.com).
+Most recently, she studied Vedic chanting in the Krishnamacharya lineage with Sangeetha Sriram through Shraddha Yoga.

-A second CD of original mantra music Invoking the Divine Feminine came out in September 2021, and the digital version is scheduled for release May 6, 2022, and is now available for pre-orders.
-A third album focusing on the masculine principles is due out soon.
+A second CD of original mantra music Invoking the Divine Feminine came out in September 2021, and a third album focusing on the masculine principles is due out soon.
 Stay tuned!

 Ezra Landis has become a strong presence in the world music circuit, sharing the stage with renowned artists such as Snatam Kaur, Ajeet Kaur, Simrit, Donna DeLory, and Jai-Jagdeesh.
 His gentle yet powerful guitar playing offers a profound musical experience as he weaves together influences from folk to funk to flamenco, reggae to rock and Celtic to classical.